NumquamScire/iwsh/README.md

 - `-d`, `--default`: Script by default works with no interactive webshell.
 So flags set default interacte option: `--interactive`, `--stty-raw`, `--stty-python`, `--alias`.
 If you want change some of option you need provide next option after default options. `-d --stty-script --shell /bin/bash`
 - `--attach`: Join a detached running shell process.
 To join the right shell, you need to use the same pipes that the shell process uses: `--attach --fi /dev/shm/i --fo /dev/shm/o`
 - `--stream`: Create request stream.
 Available for Java Servlet, not working with php: `--stream`
+- `--socks5-bash`: Create socks5 server.
+Connection to destination host via bash.
+You can set up special path to bash: `--socks5-bash /bin/bash`
+- `--socks5-path`: Set up path where will save named pipes for each one connection.
+Default `/dev/shm/`: `--socks5-path /tmp`
+- `--socks5-port`: Set up port for socks5 server by default `1080`: `--socks5-port 9050`

 To exit in normal mode stty usage: `ctrl+c` or write: `%:exit`.
 To exit in raw mode stty usage: `ctrl+alt+q`